 You know what your business does – that’s the easy part.
 But it’s not enough to have a vague idea of why your business matters.
 You need a thorough understanding.

 You need to write down the answer.
 Writing down that seven or eight-word sentence, in simple English, on a whiteboard, will not be easy.
 It will require re-visiting far more often than you thought possible.
 The exercise will take you on a journey – often a frustrating one – that could well open your eyes, make you reassess your strategy and re-focus that simple thing: what you do.
 At the very least, it will create the foundation from which you market yourselves.
 Quite possibly, you will need an outside perspective.
-Someone who will know when you are on the right track and when you have wandered into the woods.
-You know, someone like me.

 Why does your business matter?